zonghaohuang007/home/_pages/publications.md

 {% include base_path %}

-* A General Framework for Data-Use Auditing of ML Modelsy <br>
+* A General Framework for Data-Use Auditing of ML Models <br>
   <b>Zonghao Huang</b>, Neil Gong, Michael K. Reiter <br>
   To appear in <i>Proceedings of the 31st ACM Conference on Computer and Communications Security</i>, October 2024.